Unless a kernel of wheat dies …

 If a kernel of wheat is safely preserved and stored, it remains just a single kernel of wheat.
 If, however, it is planted in the ground and dies, so to speak, it will produce much more wheat.

-With the time of His sufferings and death at hand, Jesus used this farming illustration to point out that if He preserved His life and was unwilling to suffer and die for the sins of the world, He would remain alone and save no one but Himself.
-But by dying on the cross for the sins of all and being buried in the tomb, He would produce much fruit.
-He would provide salvation for all mankind, and all who place their faith in Him would be pardoned and spared from the coming wrath of God upon sin.
+With the time of His sufferings and death at hand, Jesus used this farming illustration to point out that if He preserved His life and were unwilling to suffer and die for the world’s sins, He would remain alone and save no one but Himself.
+But by laying down His life and dying on the cross for the sins of all mankind and being buried in the tomb, He would produce much fruit.
+He would provide salvation for all, and those who place their faith in Him would be pardoned and spared from the coming wrath of God upon sin.

 Jesus did not try to preserve his earthly life and avoid suffering the just punishment for our sins.
 He obeyed God’s Law perfectly in our stead and then willingly laid down His life for us sinners.
-The Bible tells us in 1 Corinthians 15:3-4 that “Christ died for our sins according to the Scriptures, was buried, rose again the third day according to the Scriptures …”
+The Bible tells us in 1 Corinthians 15:3-4 that “Christ died for our sins according to the Scriptures, and that He was buried, and that He rose again the third day according to the Scriptures …”

-Like the grain of wheat that must sacrifice itself in order to produce more wheat, so Jesus Christ sacrificed Himself to save mankind from sin and its eternal punishment.
+Like the grain of wheat that must sacrifice itself to produce more wheat, Jesus Christ sacrificed Himself to save mankind from sin and its eternal punishment.
 He died so that sinful men might receive forgiveness of sins and become children of God through faith in Him.
-His resurrection on the third day is proof that His holy sacrifice was acceptable to God as full payment for the sins of the world (cf. Rom.
+His resurrection on the third day proves that His holy sacrifice was acceptable to God as full payment for all sins (cf. Rom.
 4:23-25).

 This little illustration of the kernel of wheat can also be applied to our lives.
 We cannot save ourselves or anyone else from sin and hell by our death, but since Christ has redeemed us by His innocent sufferings and death, we are to live our lives for Him.
-The Bible tells us of Christ Jesus, that “He died for all, that those who live should not from now on live for themselves, but for Him who died for them and rose again” (2 Cor.
+The Bible tells us of Christ Jesus: “He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again” (2 Cor.
 5:15).

-And the end result of trusting in Jesus and His cross, sacrificing ourselves, and living our lives for Jesus in accord with His Word?
+And the result of trusting in Jesus and His cross, sacrificing ourselves, and living our lives for Jesus in accord with His Word?
 Life.
 Life now in communion with God, and life eternal in His kingdom.
-And we, too, will bear fruit for Christ Jesus and bring glory to our God and Savior (cf. Matt.
+We, too, will bear fruit for Christ Jesus and bring glory to our God and Savior (cf. Matt.
 5:16; John 15:1-8).

-“Grant that I only Thee may love and seek those things which are above till I behold Thee face to face, 0 Light eternal, through Thy grace.
-Amen.” (“Renew Me, O Eternal Light,” Translator: August Crull; Author: Johann Friedrich Ruopp – 1714)
+“Grant that I only Thee may love and seek those things which are above till I behold Thee face to face, O Light eternal, through Thy grace.
+Amen.” (“Renew Me, O Eternal Light,” Translator: August Crull; Author: Johann Friedrich Ruopp,1714)

 Author